 The marketing channels chart shows the relationship between the number of users and the conversion rate for each channel.
 The landing pages table lists the pages that users entered the site through.
 It displays the session metrics to identify the main access points and the engagement rate to help assess the quality of the traffic.

-How to export your Looker Studio report to Google Slides with Gemini
+How to export your report in Looker Studio to Google Slides with AI (Gemini)

 Let’s dive into how to generate the slides.